ChatScript/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Engine.md

 ```

 There are some hooks you can define to tap into execution of the engine.
 Use
-	a) PerformChatArguments call at start of PerformChat
+	a) PerformChatArguments call at start of PerformChat and EndChat at end
 	b) SignalHandler on linux exception
 	c) MongoQueryParams adjustments for document query
 	d) MongoUpsertKeyvalues adds additional params for upsert
 	e) MongoGotDocument invoked if mongo successfully retrieves document
     f) PerformChatArguments is called on starting user volley processing
+	g) PosTag for start of postagging
+	h) CheckRoles for start of role marking
+	i) 	MarkWord after marking a word
+	j) SequenceMark after marking sequences
+	k) AdditionalMarks after doing all marks
+	l) for Mongo - DatabaseOperationStart and DatabaseOperationStop
+	m) BugLog for bugs detected in ReportBug

     Private code should call RegisterHookFunction, typically in PrivateInit, to connect an actual function to a
     hook name.